Persevering

 2. As habits take over, you make fewer large errors and become increasingly efficient.

-3. You’re basically as good as you need to get and are pretty much running on autopilot.
+3. You’re as good as you need to get and are running on autopilot.

 To be truly exceptional, never accept what you do as “good enough” until you feel legitimate physical constraints: